jlangch/venice/doc/readme/ext-geoip.md

 ## Example 3: Visualize Tomcat IP addresses on a map

-The script `tomcat-geoip.venice` parses Tomcat access log files, maps IP addresses to locations and visualizes them on a map.
+The script `tomcat-geoip.venice` parses Tomcat access log files for IP addresses, maps the IP addresses to locations, and visualizes them on a world map.

+Script  _tomcat-geoip.venice_ :

 ```clojure
 (do